-In response to increasing demand for mentorship and increased interest in career pathways for climate and security practitioners, the Climate and Security Advisory Group (CSAG) has developed a community-wide Climate Security Fellows Program.
+In response to increasing demand for mentorship and increased interest in career pathways for climate and security practitioners, the Climate and Security Advisory Group (CSAG) has developed a community-wide Climate Security Fellowship Program.
 It is the first professional organization for emerging leaders seeking meaningful careers at the intersection of climate change and security.
 The program connects established climate security experts with prospective future leaders through a year-long mentorship program.
 CSAG Climate Security Fellows gain experience through research and writing, field trips and outings, and networking with experts and practitioners.
-Ultimately, fellows will play a lead role in expanding the climate and security network of the next generation and solving some of the most complex risks the world faces.
+Ultimately, fellows will play a leading role in expanding the climate and security network of the next generation and solving some of the most complex risks the world faces.

 CSAG Climate Security Fellowship Supporting Organizations

 Details and Application Process for the Climate and Security Fellowship Program (2021-2022)

 The program for 2021-2022 will have three components:

 Learning from Government, Nonprofits and the Private Sector: The program will introduce the fellows to climate change-related policymakers and researchers at the White House, in national security agencies (DoD, State, USAID, Homeland Security, and ODNI), U.S. scientific agencies (NOAA, NASA, USGCRP, the National Academies of Science), and in Congress.
 The fellows will also participate in discussions with nonprofit and private sector leaders on climate security, as well as international partners.

 Strengthening Analytic and Communications Skills: Program participants will have the opportunity to conduct research and publish climate security briefers on new or emerging topics not widely discussed in the literature.